pelotom/use-methods/README.md

 const [state, callbacks] = useMethods(methods, initialState);
 ```

 Instead of providing a single "reducer" function which is one giant switch statement over an action type, you provide a set of "methods" which modify the state or return new states.
-Likewise, what you get back is not a single `dispatch` function but a set of callbacks corresponding to your methods.
+Likewise, what you get back in addition to the latest state is not a single `dispatch` function but a set of callbacks corresponding to your methods.

 A full example: